EMDR therapist near me Philadelphia

 • The short answer is no. Like any mental health treatment deciding to take medication is a personal choice.
 There are other tools you can use if medication does not feel right for you.
 Your therapist will provide all the options to you so you can make decisions that fit your goals

-Visit our Philadelphia office today
+Visit our northern liberties office today

 Address